GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/05_parallel_job_arrays.md

         === "Analogy"

             Consider a trip from Edinburgh to the Empire State building in New York.
-The distance from Edinburgh to New York is 5,200 km, and you can either fly with a Jumbo Jet (flight speed 700 km/hrs) or a Concorde (flight speed 2,100 km/hrs).
+The distance from Edinburgh to New York is **5,200 km**, and you can either fly with a Jumbo Jet (flight speed **700 km/hr**) or a Concorde (flight speed **2,100 km/hr**).
 What is the speedup of using the Concorde?

             <center>![image](./nesi_images/edi_2_jfk.png)</center>